 Science at Holy Cross Catholic Primary School

 At Holy Cross Catholic Primary School we believe that children have a natural curiosity about their world and the enthusiasm to want to make sense of it.
-We aim to provide our children with the opportunity to build their Science Capital by having first-hand experiences so that they come face to face with phenomena and learn directly about the ways things are, and why they behave as they do.
-Following on from this, children use secondary sources (books, videos, and visits) to reinforce and broaden their knowledge.
+Our intent is to provide our children with a broad and balanced science curriculum which enables them to confidently explore and discover what is around them, so that they have a deeper understanding of the world.
+We give our children the opportunity to develop their Science Capital by having first-hand experiences so that they come face to face with phenomena and learn directly about the ways things are, and why they behave as they do.
+This is then further developed through the use of secondary sources (books, videos, and visits) to reinforce and broaden their knowledge.

 - To encourage and develop the children's ability to ask and answer their own questions.